kamni/nodonuts/README.md

 If you want to customize any of the django settings (found in `django_config/settings.py`), please create a `srv_settings.py` file in the `django_config` folder and override any settings there.

+## Default Data

+The project does not have an initial_data fixture, in order to allow site managers to customize their installations.
+However if you would like to install some default data, there are some fixtures available:

+Recipe Tags:

+    python manage.py loaddata recipe_tags